breatheco-de/content/src/content/lesson/what-is-the-internet.md

 + The picture becomes text (at this point, it's text that you won't be able to understand).
 + It gets transmitted through the Internet as text.
 If a hacker intercepts this, what they would see is a bunch of symbols/letters/numbers one after the other.
 + That long sequence of characters arrives at your grandmother’s computer.
-+ Your grandmother double clicks the photo and the program she uses to see the photo transforms the text back into an image understandable to a human.
++ Your grandmother double-clicks the photo, and the program she uses to see the photo transforms the text back into an image understandable to a human.

 ![what is the internet](https://github.com/breatheco-de/content/blob/master/src/assets/images/2fd53b0a-5243-4440-8fc6-7fd74ac5a46e.gif?raw=true)